Skip to main content

 Handle size changes

 When the device orientation changes, Scrcpy server will recreate a new video encoder with the new size.
-The decoder can handle this automatically, and update the canvas size.
+The decoder will parse the new video configuration, and update the canvas size automatically.

 However, the video size is also useful for other purposes, like injecting touch events.
 The sizeChanged event will be emitted when the video size changes: